howdy-michaelkurt/comic-script-cleaner/README.md

 4. Run the script! `python3 clean.py Ryker-2-comic.pdf`
 5. A new file will be created in that folder called `Ryker-2-comic-clean.txt`
 6. Check out the file!

+## Contributing
+This is a quick script to help out some letter freinds.
+It's open for use!
+If you would like to make a code contribution, please submit a PR for review.
+I am not a python developer, so I may have some questions :)